 Article by Alison Roberts, (published September 2023, The Archer) On the morning of 21 July, residents of East Finchley, Highgate and beyond awoke to the

-Article by Alison Roberts (Published May 2003, The Archer) Last month saw the Phoenix Cinema’s screening of Peter Mullan’s award winning The Magdalene Sisters –
+Article by Alison Roberts (Published May 2003 and October 2023, The Archer) Last month saw the Phoenix Cinema’s screening of Peter Mullan’s award winning The

 Article by Tony Roberts, first published in The Archer, August/September 1998 At the turn of the century, when much of East Finchley’s corner of the